industrial-edge/audio-connector-getting-started/docs/audio-connector/README.md

 ![IIH Audio Connector](images/iih-audio-connector.png)

-3. If your audio device is not already shown, add it as a new datasource:
+3. If your audio device is not already shown, add it as a new datasource from the `Tags` tab:

 ![IIH Add Connection](images/iih-data-source.png)

 **Note**: all audio devices discovered by the **Audio Connector** will be listed in the `dev_log.json` file, which can be downloaded from the app management page of the IED.
-This list is updated upon restart of the **Audio Connector**.
+The `dev_log.json` list is updated upon restart of the **Audio Connector**.

 4. Now, add tags to that connection: